attilam/cheatsheets/blender.md

   -> `G` - again to "edge slide" vertices!
 `R` - rotate (press twice for trackball rotation)
 `S` - scale
+`Ctrl+M` - mirror
   -> `X,Y,Z` - constrain to single axis
   -> `Shift+X,Y,Z` - add constraint axis to transform on a plane
     -> double tap axis keys to toggle local/global
     -> type in numbers to specify exact transformation along selected axis

 With a camera selected enter Camera View (`Num0`), and the transform tools can be used to tweak it easily.

+To move/rotate/scale on a plane interactively hold `Shift` while dragging the arrow handle corresponding to the _normal_ of the plane.

 ### Pivot